cremerlab/useless_expression/code/processing/growth_rates/2021-08-20_r2_DoubleKO_acetate/README.md

 # 2021-08-20 (Run 2) Double KO Acetate Growth Rate Determination

 ## Purpose
-This is an experiment measuring the rate of growth of the first suite of double KOs of  "useless" proteins in minimal medium supplemented with acetate.
+This is an experiment measuring the rate of growth of the third suite of double KOs of  "useless" proteins in minimal medium supplemented with acetate.

 ## Materials